howardC56/PeerFinder/README.md

 ![view1](PeerFinderAssets/PeerFinderGif2.gif)

-Users can search for new groups to follow
+Users can search for new groups to follow.
 ![view2](PeerFinderAssets/PeerFinderGif1.gif)

-or create their own group.
+Users can also create their own groups.

 ![view3](PeerFinderAssets/PeerFindergif5.gif)